node-red/node-red-nodes/README.md

 **101-scanBLE** - Scans for a particular Bluetooth Low Energy (BLE) device.

+**145-BBB-hardware** - A collection of analogue & digital input & output nodes for the Beaglebone Black

 ### IO

 **26-rawserial** - Only really needed for Windows boxes without serialport npm module installed.